 The Brain and senses do not just work on their own with no maintenance.
 As conscious "drivers" of this vehicle we call a body, one important task we have is to help our primitive brain know whether we are safe or not.
 The fact that we can think and have an imagination has created the possibility for strong destructive feedback loops to be set up - in a way that animals do not experience.
 An animal when presented with pain or trauma will react - and then if given a chance and not interfered with - will self-regulate.
-The only difference between humans and animals - is that we think and imagine and tell ourselves stories.
+The only difference between humans and animals - is that animals always look for what goodness their environment might offer them, whereas we think and imagine and tell ourselves stories of what might go wrong.
 The primitive brain does not understand the difference between these stories and the real thing.
+And so to the hindbrain (the part of the brain that runs your survival-alarm system and all of your physiology) the world begins to look really dangerous.

-The main thing that we do wrong when we use out mind and senses is that we focus on what is "the problem".
+The main thing that we do wrong when we use our mind and senses is that we focus on what is "the problem".
 This is a cultural thing, because there are some cultures - e.g. several tribes who live in the arctic tundra - who do not experience central sensitisation.
 And physical illness is also uncommon.